vukrosic/pretraining-llms-with-nvfp4/NVFP4_tutorial.md

 *   **Dynamic Range:** This refers to the range of values that can be represented by a numerical format, from the smallest non-zero number to the largest.
 When quantizing, we often scale the values in a tensor to fit within the limited dynamic range of the target format (e.g., FP4).
 A key challenge is that a single very large value (an "outlier") can dominate the entire range, forcing all other smaller values to be quantized to zero or near-zero, effectively erasing their information.

+*   **The Outlier Problem in Scaling (An Example):** The presence of outliers - ex. `50` in `[0.5, -0.2, 1.1, -0.8, 50.0]` - is a major challenge in quantization.
+Because the scaling factor for a block of numbers is determined by the single largest value, one outlier can ruin the precision for all other numbers in its block.
+    *   **Scenario:** Imagine we have a small block of numbers: `[0.5, -0.2, 1.1, -0.8, 50.0]`
+    *   **The Outlier:** The value `50.0` is a significant outlier.
+    *   **Scaling:** To quantize this block into FP4, which has a maximum representable value of `6.0`, we must scale every number down with the same scaling factor. `Scale Factor = 6.0 / 50.0 = 0.12`.
+The scaling factor is based on the largest number (taken absolute value)
+    *   **Result:** After scaling (multiplying), our block becomes `[0.06, -0.024, 0.132, -0.096, 6.0]`.
+    Here, the values that can be represented in FP4 (E2M1) are ±0, ±0.5, ±1, ±1.5, ±2, ±3, ±4, and ±6.
+This means that after scaling, any value in the block will be rounded to the nearest of these discrete numbers.
+The representable range is thus from -6 to +6, with only these specific values available.
+    *   **Information Loss:** When these new values are converted to the closest representable FP4 number (e.g., `±0`, `±0.5`, `±1.0`...), the first four values are so small that they will likely all be rounded to zero.
+The original information they contained is lost.
+Only the outlier retains its significance.
+NVFP4's techniques are designed to mitigate exactly this problem.

 ## Technical Advantages of NVFP4

 Transitioning from FP8 to FP4 can yield a 2-3x increase in **arithmetic performance**—primarily the throughput of General Matrix Multiplication (GEMM) operations, which are the computational core of transformers—and a 50% reduction in memory usage.
 However, the lower precision introduces challenges.
 NVFP4 is designed to address these issues through several key features: